 Peformance, Reliability, Ease of Use

 So as I mentioned high performance, high reliability, and ease of use.
-And these pretty much underscore the key requirements that we have seen as enterprises are trying to prioritize, and operationalize the big data applications on their infrastructure.
+And these pretty much underscore the key requirements that we have seen as enterprises are trying to prioritize, and operationalize the modern data stack applications on their infrastructure.
 And as I mentioned, when you kind of look at the collection of these systems, things suddenly start to get very complicated, because you’re not just looking at like one system, you’re looking at like a multitude of these systems, and the reality is that most enterprises are using best of breed.

 They could be using a different systems on-prem, but they could be using a completely different system on the cloud.
 And there are various choices out there, I think that’s what makes this time really exciting.
 You’ve seen an abundance of new SQL technology, new MPP databases, new streaming technology, a lot of them are open source, some of them are proprietary.

-And frankly, like, enterprises have an option to choose what platforms they decide to bring together to build their big data applications.
+And frankly, like, enterprises have an option to choose what platforms they decide to bring together to build their modern data stack applications.
 But regardless of that, you need an application performance management paradigm that really transcends these multitudes of systems, whether you’re running on-prem or whether you’re running on the cloud.